imperionite/insighted/README.md

 The primary objectives of this study are:

--   To identify key predictors of student success in online education.
+- To identify key predictors of online learning success.

--   To explore the role of adaptability, access to technology, and motivation in shaping learning outcomes.
+- To perform feature engineering on relevant variables to enhance their predictive power.

--   To apply statistical analysis and data visualization techniques to uncover patterns and relationships within the dataset.
+- To conduct exploratory data analysis (EDA) to understand variable distributions and relationships.

--   To provide insights that can help scholarship-granting organizations make informed decisions.
+- To test specific hypotheses related to student performance and demographic factors.

+- To implement a simplified logistic regression model for predicting online learning success.

 ### Scope and Delimitation

-This study focuses on a dataset of 256 students, including demographic, educational, and technological factors.
+This study focuses on a dataset of 1205 observations (students), including demographic, educational, and technological factors.
 Key variables include education level, financial condition, internet type, and adaptivity level.
 The analysis will prioritize the most influential features and their impact on student success in online education.
 This is a cross-sectional study.

 The study is limited by the dataset’s size and the specific variables collected.
 It does not account for external factors such as psychological well-being, family support, or teaching quality, which may also influence success.